spine/spine/README.md

 The library is written in [CoffeeScript](http://jashkenas.github.com/coffee-script), and though it doesn't necessarily require CoffeeScript to develop applications - you can use whichever language you're most familiar with or prefer - the documentation and some associated tools like [Hem](https://github.com/spine/hem) and [spine.app](https://github.com/spine/spine.app) cater to those who prefer CoffeeScript's syntax.

+# Documentation

 Documentation is often incomplete or just lies waiting to happen.
-Approachable source code reduces your knowledge dependencies.
-Spine is tiny; The core library comes in at less than 700 lines of CoffeeScript code that is written in such a way as not to sacrifice readability.
-Being lightweight and simple is fundamental to Spine.
+Approachable source code reduces knowledge dependencies.
+This is an area where Spine really excells compared to other MVC frameworks.
+Spine is tiny; The core library comes in at less than 700 lines of CoffeeScript code.
+It is written in such a way as prefer readability over terseness or clever tricks, and it is small enough that within a rather small timeframe you can understand how all the pieces work together.
+Expertise is acheivable within days or weeks rather than months or years.
+For these reasones remaining lightweight and simple is fundamental to Spine.

 For documentation, usage, and examples, see: [spinejs.com](http://spinejs.com)

+The test suite also occasionsly can serve as useful examples.

 # Contributing